jl-migtron/fly3/README.md

 For production a proper repository, a service and a rest controller should be created for real stock management.

 ## STOCK SAFETY
-To avoid stock race conditions (two customers ordering the same product) a product stock is considered "consumed" as soon as orders are updated (still open).
+To avoid stock race conditions (stock differences between items selection and payment moments) a product stock is considered "consumed" as soon as orders are updated (still open).
 If the order is eventually cancelled or finished with failed payment the "consumed" stocks are automatically "restored".

 ## TEST EXAMPLES